hub-mgm-grand-darknet-spin/mgm-grand-darknet-spin/README.md

-Update:  23 June Anchors updated
+Update: The link is responsive and live again.